 Located just a little ways from the last spot, Lake Hollywood Reservoir has a great view of the sign on the southwest side.
 You can park at the Hollywood Reservoir Trailhead for a short walk to the lookout, or you can park on Lake Hollywood Drive and walk about a mile to this viewpoint.
-I love seeing the sign from here because it is a much more nature focused view of the sign as opposed to the rest of the list.
+I love seeing the sign from here because it is a much more nature focused view of the sign, as opposed to the rest of the list.

 Address: 6381-6399 Weidlake Dr, Los Angeles, CA 90068

 Continuing on the Brush Canyon Trail, the sign will peek out in the distance as you make your way towards it.
-Eventually, the trail will split with the Hollyridge Trail which takes you down to the next viewpoint.
+Eventually, the trail will split with the Hollyridge Trail, which takes you down to the next viewpoint.

 - Address for the trailhead to start this hike: 3200 Canyon Dr, Los Angeles, CA 90068

-The Hollyridge viewpoint is part of a no longer accessible trail, so you have to get to it from the Brush Canyon hike.
+The Hollyridge Viewpoint is part of a no longer accessible trail, so you have to get to it from the Brush Canyon hike.
 It provides a beautiful view of the sign with a few small mountains in front of it, and it is much less busy then the next recommendation of the viewpoint on Mt Lee Drive.

 Mt Lee Drive

-Mt Lee Drive is probably the best front-facing view of the sign, but it is not as easy to access as Lake Hollywood Park.
+Mt Lee Drive is probably the best front facing view of the sign, but it is not as easy to access as Lake Hollywood Park.
 You can drive through the windy streets of the neighborhood to get up here, but there is no real parking and lots of signs you will want to watch out for, even if you find a spot.
 Most people who come here walk up along the streets, hike in on the Brush Canyon Trail, or get dropped off somewhere nearby.
 It is not as easy to get to, but it is a beautiful view of the sign.

 Behind the Hollywood Sign

 My last recommendation along the Brush Canyon Trail is just a hike up to the sign.
-If you take the Brush Canyon Trail then you are almost to the top of Mt Lee, which is the back of the sign, but you can also hike to the sign from other trails as well.
-However you get there, the views from behind the sign looking down on LA and Lake Hollywood are really impressive.
+If you take the Brush Canyon Trail, then you are almost to the top of Mt Lee, which is the back of the sign, but you can also hike to the sign from other trails as well.
+However you get there, the views from behind the sign looking down on LA and Lake Hollywood are awe-inspiring.
 I have done it many times, and it never gets old to me when you see the sign in this way.